gitcnk/Stat254_HW/RegHW/RegHW3.md

 3. Interpret the residual standar error of your model.
 Do you think this value is reasonable or is it too high/low?
 Briefly explain.

-4. Construct two residual plots (histogram and qq plot) and briefly explain why we need to examine them.
+4. Construct the three residual plots and briefly explain why we need to examine them.
+In particular, explain the purpose of each plot.

 5. Is the variable 'age'(mother's age) an important predictor of the weight of the baby?
 Please answer this using a confidence interval.